 Things to do in Delft, Netherlands

 Walking the city is by far the most popular choice as Delft is mostly flat (like much of the Netherlands) and very compact.
 An alternative option is to rent a bicycle for yourself.
 This is as you probably know a great way to explore any city in The Netherlands.
 Just mind the rules like staying to your right, ringing your bell when reaching pedestrians, plus use your arm to signal if you go left or right.
 Easy, right?
+If you are traveling from Amsterdam I would recommend this full-day guided tour.

 When you leave the main train station in Delft, you immediately realise that you’re in Holland.
 There is a view of a working windmill, trams, tidy streets and when entering the old town the classic image with the canals.
 It’s very picturesque, cute and well preserved!